 6.9.1.2 Home gateway

 As a result of the spread of the broadband network, it has become common to interconnect devices in the home to build a home network.
-Figure 15 illustrates the functional architecture for the home network as defined in ITU-T Y.2070 and TTC TR1053 and its mapping to NRM.
+Figure 15 illustrates (a) the functional architecture for the home network as defined in ITU-T Y.2070 and TTC TR1053 and (b) its mapping to NRM.
 A home network is made up of home gateways (HGW) and a mix of devices that are different in the way they are installed, maintained, and connected to the network and the level of quality they require, such as home appliances, audio-video and other consumer electronics products, set-top boxes (STBs), sensors, smart meters, PCs, smartphones, tablets, and game consoles.

 Home gateway is an always on, always connected device which acts as the central point connecting the devices on the home network to the applications on the wide area network, and monitors and provides data transport service within the home network as well as between the home network and the wide area network.
 The home gateway is IP based and it bridges the WAN and the home network.
 Hence home gateway integrates the functions of access router (AR) and access network (AN).
 Terminal (TE) can be mapped to the end devices inside the home.